Yom Kippur, Part One

 Yom Kippur, Part Three

 Previously unheard masterpiece of Israeli multimedia artist Ami Shavit.
 As a professor of both philosophy and art and established kinetic artist in the 1970s, Shavit was fascinated with new and interactive technologies.
-While mostly focusing on visual art and mixed-media installations, a trip to New York in 1972 introduced him to synthesizers and triggered his curiosity to do some explorations into the world of music or "sound" as he preferred to call it.
+While mostly focusing on visual art and mixed-media installations, a trip to New York in 1972 introduced him to synthesizers and triggered his curiosity to do some explorations into the world of sound.

 Ami’s research was focused on the concept of meditative music that would help people to relax and create a cosy mood associated to the alpha brain waves and biofeedback.
 Before starting his artistic career, like all Israeli citizens, he had to serve in the army to his personal regret.
 When in 1973 the Yom Kippur war broke out, Ami was enlisted as an operation officerin charge of evacuating Israeli wounded officers from battlefields to hospitals.